 Today, while still taking care of every one of those details for you, our story includes a larger, state-of-the-art funeral home, and a deeper personal mission.
 Our facility is a full service funeral home providing complete facilities and services for funeral and memorial ceremonies, receptions, interments, and cremations.
 Our broader mission centers around commitment to overwhelming personal service, to excellence in all that we do, to exceeding the level of value and service families deserve and expect, to community support, and especially to caring for you in your darkest hour.

 If you or the children in your family have questions about death and funerals we will happily take you on a tour of the funeral home so you can quickly see that it is a warm, friendly, uplifting experience.
 For more in-depth information you can attend one of our Education Workshops.
 At Christmas time we welcome you to our Holiday Memorial Service, and you can also participate in the Holiday Helps Workshop if you like.
-We have wonderful on-going grief support with the Compassionate Friends program, our Tapestries Grief Support program, and our Walk to Remember.
+We have wonderful on-going grief support with the Compassionate Friends program and our Walk to Remember.
 One of our favorite community programs is Coats for Kids where we help provide coats for kids in need so they’ll be warm in the winter.

 Here at DeMoney-Grimes Funeral Home we want to be known as the place where families feel safe shedding tears, knowing life can be celebrated, and that life ends but love and memories do not.
 With the shedding of tears, healing comes.
 This is often accomplished by sharing the significance of the life that was lived.
 We are committed to helping you do this by sharing the story of your loved one–we do this by writing the story, by having you share your favorite photos–in print and video–and by inviting family and friends to share their memories with you.